-Europeans had started coming to India trade at the end of the 15th century – a generation before the first Moghul emperor had begun to rule.
+Europeans had started coming to India to trade at the end of the 15th century – a generation before the first Mughal emperor had begun to rule.

 The coming of the Europeans

 The Portuguese were the first to arrive, in 1498, under their famous explorer, Vasco da Gama.
 Two years later the Portuguese established their first trading post on the coast of India, at Calicut.
 Five more posts followed in the next five decades, at Cochin, Cannanore, Goa, Diu and Daman.

 The Portuguese dominated the spice trade between the East and Europe in the 16th century.
 In the 17th century, however, the Dutch, French and English muscled in with trading posts of their own.
 By the end of that century the Portuguese were of negligible importance and the Dutch had, in an agreement with the English, decamped to focus on their interests in the East Indies.
 This left the English and French as rivals for the trade with India.

 At the end of the 17th century the activities of all the Europeans were still confined to small trading posts on the coast.
 The English and French posts, like those of the Dutch, were owned and operated by private commercial organizations, their East India Companies.
 At this stage there was no thought of territorial conquest; how could there be, with the subcontinent under the rule of the mighty Mughal Empire?